The Ice Warden | Chapter 1

 She paused for thought, and what she said next was nothing close to what he’d have imagined.
 “Because she is a Warden of the Flower of Light.”

 A Warden?
 “I haven’t heard that name since my grandmother’s time.”
-It just came out before he could even consider if it was something he should say.
+The words slipped out before he could consider whether he should say them.

-His grandma, Xej’s and his mother’s mother, was still alive when he moved in with his uncle, and she loved to tell stories about the Wardens, the Fay, magic, and the legends of Wodr.
+His grandma, Xej’s and his mother’s mother, was still alive when he moved in with his uncle.
+She loved to tell stories about the Wardens, the Fay, magic, and the legends of Wodr.
 They all thought she was just going mad because of her old age.

 “What name?”
-Atres’ voice interrupted them, two Imperial Guards now following him closely.
+Atres’s voice interrupted them, two Imperial guards now following him closely.

 “Nothing,” Sheila replied, dryly.
 “Can we leave?”